 If you or your landlord are not enrolled with a rent-reporting service, your rental payments will not make it to your credit reports.

-If you and your landlord have enrolled with a rent-reporting service, your monthly rental payments will be reported to credit bureaus and appear on your credit report.
+However, if you and your landlord have enrolled with a rent-reporting service, your monthly rental payments will be reported to credit bureaus and will appear on your credit report.

 But just because your rental payments are reported to credit bureaus and exist on your credit report doesn't mean that your credit score will immediately increase.
 To understand why, let's talk about how on-time payments are used to generate credit scores.

-Credit history: a big factor when calculating your credit score
+Is credit history a big factor when calculating your credit score?

 Which credit scores do on-time rent payments affect?